eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_20<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Relying Party Instances and Wallet Units SHALL support the extension for [ISO/IEC 18013-5] or the extension for [OpenID4VP], as specified in [ETSI TS 119 472-2] and amended by a CIR in preparation, as applicable, for transferring a single Relying Party registration certificate from a Relying Party Instance to a Wallet Unit.
+Relying Party Instances and Wallet Units SHALL support the extension for [ISO/IEC 18013-5] or the extension for [OpenID4VP], as applicable. as specified in [ETSI TS 119 472-2] and amended by Annex 2 of (the amended) [CIR 2024/2982], for transferring a single Relying Party registration certificate from a Relying Party Instance to a Wallet Unit.

-*Note: The correct CIR will be referenced here when it is published.*

 </div>
 </div>

 <div class="eudi-hlr" id="RPRC_20a" markdown>
-<div class="eudi-hlr__id">RPRC_20a<span class="kw-shall">SHALL</span></div>
+<div class="eudi-hlr__id">RPRC_20a</div>
 <div class="eudi-hlr__body" markdown>

-Relying Party Instances and Wallet Units SHALL support the extension for [ISO/IEC 18013-5] or the extension for [OpenID4VP], as specified in [ETSI TS 119 472-2] and amended by a CIR in preparation, as applicable, for transferring the information listed in RPRC_19a from a Relying Party Instance to a Wallet Unit.

-*Note: The correct CIR will be referenced here when it is published.*
+Empty

 </div>
 </div>